nick-botticelli/vma2pwn/README.md

 of the patch.
 * Kernelcache currently contains many patches, not all of which are likely necessary.
 I hope to work on reducing the number of patches.
-* **For macOS 14 hosts:** (Virtual) USB functionality between the host and the guest has been partially broken, even affecting the internal restore system.
-If you get one of the following messages, retry the restore process (and bug Apple to fix FB12973065):
-  - At the very beginning: `ERROR: Unable to discover device mode.
-Please make sure a device is attached.`
-  - At the beginning, shortly after the restore ramdisk boots: `ERROR: Device failed to enter restore mode.` If you see `Waiting for device to enter restore mode...` for more than four seconds, assume the current restore session is broken and restart both the VM and the restore tool.

 ## Known Isues
 * Double-patching (running `vma2pwn.sh` twice on) the same extracted IPSW may result in broken